 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses and extends the content learned in AB to different types of equations and introduces the topic of sequences and series.
 The AP course covers topics in differential and integral calculus, including concepts and skills of limits, derivatives, definite integrals, the Fundamental Theorem of Calculus, and series.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.

-Students who are enrolled in AP Calculus BC are expected to:
+Students who are enrolled in college level AP Calculus BC are expected to:

 - Work with functions represented in multiple ways: graphical, numerical, analytical, or verbal.
 They should understand the connections among these representations.

 - Understand the meaning of the derivative in terms of a rate of change and local linear approximation and use derivatives to solve problems.

 - Understand the meaning of the definite integral as a limit of Riemann sums and as the net accumulation of change and use integrals to solve problems.

 - Understand the relationship between the derivative and the definite integral as expressed in both parts of the Fundamental Theorem of Calculus.

 - Communicate mathematics and explain solutions to problems verbally and in writing.

 - Model a written description of a physical situation with a function, a differential equation, or an integral.